12 Nov You Can’t Pour From An Empty Cup: How To Keep Inspiring Psychological Well-Being At Work

 Maximizing Mental Energy

-What she sees now is a recognition that the measures that leaders talk about, like performance management, organizational culture, engagement, work-life balance, innovation, and creativity, are all built upon the mental health, mental well-being and mental energy of employees.
+What she sees now is a recognition that the measures that leaders talk about, like performance management, organizational culture, engagement, work-life balance, innovation, and creativity, are all built upon the mental health, mental well-being, and mental energy of employees.

 “When we talk about workplace mental health, we are not talking about people with depression.
 We are talking about the mental energy of your employees to do their best work.
 It is a really good business tactic to maximize mental energy,” says Baynton.

 Schwartz reminds us that energy is a renewable resource and that there are ways to use it more efficiently.
-He and others recommend shortening our focused work time and including more frequent breaks.
-In the work phase, just focus on work.
-No phone calls, Facetime or email checking (which is easier to do when the timeframe is shorter).
+He (and others) recommend shortening our focused work time and including more frequent breaks.
+Then, in the work phase, just focus on work.
+No phone calls, social media, Facetime, or email checking (which is easier to do when the timeframe is shorter).

 The Energy Project reports that people who take frequent breaks have 28% more focus and 30% higher self-reported health and wellness.
-Working too much without renewal drains the cognitive resources we need to control our behaviour, desires and emotions.
+Working too much without renewal drains the cognitive resources we need to control our behaviour, desires, and emotions.

-Finding ways to recognize and reward balance, fairness and community within our organizations is another way leaders can inspire psychological well-being.
+Finding ways to recognize and reward balance, fairness, and community within our organizations is another way leaders can inspire psychological well-being.